abari212/covid-19/README.md

 Tracing and modeling are carried out based on privacy-preserving approaches, without using any personal information.
 Privacy experts in Europe have developed an approach called Decentralized Privacy-Preserving Proximity Tracing (DP-PPT) for that matter.
 Paper on DP-PPT approach is available at https://lnkd.in/f9etcRp.

 The approach that we have been using is also a privacy-preserving based approach to trace and predict the trends.
-It is a non contact tracining porcedre.
-As the situation unfolds, There are also risks that contact tracing may be the norme and that these "risks intersecting with the coronavirus crisis may drive developments in a direction that might undermine individual privacy rights", wrote Natasha Lomas at https://lnkd.in/fy3-MB3.
+It is a non contact tracing porcedure.
+As the situation unfolds, there are also risks that contact tracing may be the norme and that these "risks intersecting with the coronavirus crisis may drive developments in a direction that might undermine individual privacy rights", wrote Natasha Lomas at https://lnkd.in/fy3-MB3.

 Privacy matters in this project.